kari983/MS_data_analyses/README.md

 (1).
 Rows: Each row contains an insect Order with its abundance corresponding to a treatment plot at a specific elevation.
 Other information such as Guild further describes the feeding characteristics of the insect order.

 (B).
 R codes
+- Use the read_excel function from library(readxl) to load the data.
+The data are located in the folder called "datasets".
+- For example: read_excel("datasets/Combine_Sites_Biomass_2023.xlsx", sheet="combine.site.biomass") [Combine_Sites_Biomass_2023 is a excel file located in datasets folder with sheet name "combine.site.biomass"]

 This repository consists of 7 script files used for the analyses.
 Five scripts for the main manuscript (MS) section and two for supporting information.
 They are located within the working directory.
 These scripts include:
 (i).
 Main MS section R script files